loum/nparcel/doc/source/interfaces/adp.rst

 ADP Insert Exceptions
 ---------------------

-``npadpd`` will abort an ADP insert under the following conditions:
+``topadpd`` will abort an ADP insert under the following conditions:

 .. note::